Perseus

 Series D in 2007

-Serveron Corporation is a developer of online transformer products and diagnostic services, headquartered in Hillsboro, Oregon.
-The company specializes in transformer monitors that deliver essential asset data, including dissolved gas analysis of insulating oil in power transformers and other oil-filled equipment.
-Serveron’s offerings include monitoring services that allow access to transformer data from any Internet-connected Windows personal computer, transformer bushing monitors for power factor testing, and advisory services to help utilities manage their transformer fleets effectively.
-Additionally, the company provides energy asset management solutions for remote energy systems, enabling real-time monitoring, control, and reporting.
-Serveron serves a diverse clientele that includes utilities, industrial users, and service organizations both in the United States and internationally.
-The company was previously known as Micromonitors, Inc. and is currently a subsidiary of BPL Global, Ltd.
+Serveron Corporation specializes in developing and supporting online transformer products and diagnostic services.
+The company provides transformer monitors that deliver essential asset data, including dissolved gas analysis of insulating oil in power transformers and other oil-filled equipment.
+Its offerings also include monitoring services that allow users to access data from any internet-connected Windows PC, transformer bushing monitors for power factor testing, and advisory services to help utilities manage their transformer fleets.
+Additionally, Serveron focuses on energy asset management, enabling real-time monitoring, control, and reporting of remote energy systems.
+The company serves utilities, industrial users, and service organizations both in the United States and internationally.
+Headquartered in Hillsboro, Oregon, Serveron Corporation operates as a subsidiary of BPL Global, Ltd.

 BlueWillow Biologics